vertica/vertica-python/README.md

 See more on SSL options [here](https://docs.python.org/3.8/library/ssl.html).

-To use Kerberos Authentication, obtain a TGT using `kinit` or by logging in, and run vertica-python like above.
+In order to use Kerberos authentication, install [dependencies](#using-kerberos-authentication) first, and it is the user's responsibility to ensure that an Ticket-Granting Ticket (TGT) is available and valid.
+Whether a TGT is available can be easily determined by running the `klist` command.
+If no TGT is available, then it first must be obtained by running the `kinit` or by logging in.
 You can pass in optional arguments to customize the authentication.
 The parameters are `kerberos_service_name`, which defaults to `vertica`, and `kerberos_host_name`, which defaults to the database host name.

 In short, vertica-python will handle the "negotiations" of Kerberos authentication, but ensuring that an initial TGT is available and valid is the responsibility of the user.